AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

         For the **[!UICONTROL Acquisition]** and **[!UICONTROL Subscription]** templates, this option is selected by default.
 For the **[!UICONTROL Unsubscription]** and **[!UICONTROL Denylist]** templates, this option is unselected by default and cannot be modified<!--as per ticket - TBC? in that case, is it greyed out or doesn't display?-->.

 1. A landing page can have subsequent pages.
-To add pages, browset the **[!UICONTROL Pages]** section, and click the **[!UICONTROL Edit content]** button for each page that you want to design for this landing page.
+To add pages, browse the **[!UICONTROL Pages]** section, and click the **[!UICONTROL Edit content]** button for each page that you want to design for this landing page.
 The content of each page is already pre-filled.
 Edit them as needed.
 [Learn more](lp-content.md)

     ![](assets/lp-pages.png){zoomable="yes"}